izabela-matusiewicz-xtb/kit/README.md

 ### AI-Powered PR Reviews

-`kit` includes a CLI-based pull request reviewer that ranks with the best closed-source paid options for a literal fraction of the cost.
-You can have thousands of PRs reviewed at cost each month for less than $20, with no per-seat pricing, etc.
+As both of a demonstration of this library, and as a standalone product, `kit` includes a MIT-licensed, CLI-based pull request reviewer that ranks with the better closed-source paid options—but for a fraction of the cost.
+Have thousands of PRs reviewed *at cost*, say $20 per month for all of them.
+A typical high-quality `kit review` with a SOTA model costs about 10 cents.

 ```bash
 # Configure your LLM provider (Claude or GPT-4)